nachomonkey/Interplanetary-Invaders/README.md

 When using the "2x Fire Rate" item without the "Auto Gun" item, it is easiest to fire faster by pressing the **UP** key.

 Press **F2** to take screenshots.
 Screenshots get stored in your *data* directory.
-The data directory's position gets printed when the game launches.
+The data directory's path gets printed when the game launches.

 # Acknowledgements